 The past decades, however, saw Ifugao weavers importing cotton from China, who in turn gets their cotton from Russia.
 This was a cost-efficient move as planting and cultivating local cotton was time-consuming and yielded little profit.
 To stretch the imported cotton, weavers would add polyester threads, but not too much.
 Manipulating polyester hurts the weavers’ fingers and natural dyes have a weak colorfast on synthetic thread.
 Today’s weavers use a mix of natural and chemical dyes to achieve the same vibrant colors as their ancestors.

-“We used to have a natural source for red dye,” Martin muses.
+“We used to have a natural source for red dye,” Marlon muses.
 “A local root bark that we would boil and use for binobodan.
 But it has been lost to history.
 No one remembers what it was.”
-These days, Martin and some younger Ifugao have been experimenting, trying to locate the ancient source of red dye that would provide a consistent shade of red that does not wash out.
+These days, Marlon and some younger Ifugao have been experimenting, trying to locate the ancient source of red dye that would provide a consistent shade of red that does not wash out.
 Perhaps another visit to the god Punholdayon’s house is due in this generation.

 To resolve the issue of cotton, the Kiangan Weavers Association partnered with the Habi Philippine Textile Council.
 Established in 2009, Habi was formed to preserve, promote, and enhance the Philippine textile industry.
 The first step in doing this is to reinvigorate the Philippine cotton industry.
 With help from the Philippine Fiber Industry Development Authority, Habi aims to have more Philippine cotton farms around the country.

 Today, the textiles coming out of Kiangan are made of 100% Philippine cotton.
 The weavers can go through 50 kilos of Habi cotton in a month’s time.
 Fair compensation for their work, steady encouragement for creativity and innovation in designs, and the return to using local cotton have pulled the excited weavers back to their looms.
-“We now have more products than we are selling,” Martin says.
+“We now have more products than we are selling,” Marlon says.
 This is a good problem to have.

 This is the price of preserving culture and providing our craftsmen with a dignified livelihood.